Canon 1D vs Olympus E-M10 III

-The Canon EOS-1D and the Olympus OM-D E-M10 Mark III are two digital cameras that were announced, respectively, in September 2001 and August 2017.
+The Canon EOS-1D and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in September 2001 and August 2017.
 The 1D is a DSLR, while the E-M10 III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (E-M10 III) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Olympus E-M10 III

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Olympus E-M10 III.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is considerably smaller (58 percent) than the Canon 1D.
 Moreover, the E-M10 III is substantially lighter (74 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the E-M10 III does not feature any corresponding weather-sealing.